mrxrsd/gojacego/README.md

 | BenchmarkEvaluationParameters          | 31.91 ns/op | 122.0 ns/op |
 | BenchmarkEvaluationParametersModifiers | 56.32 ns/op | 233.3 ns/op |

-Disclaimer: Govaluate has a lot of features and differents operators while Gojacego has only mathematical and logical operators.
+Disclaimer: Govaluate has a lot of features and differents operators while goJACEgo has only mathematical and logical operators.